We Tested Five Low-Toxicity Weed Killers, and Our Favorite Worked Within Hours

 This gallon-size Sunday Weed Warrior is premixed and comes with its own battery-powered spray pump/wand.
 Its ammoniated soap formula adheres well to leaf surfaces and begins killing weeds and grass on contact.
 As a nonselective weed killer, it’s intended for targeted spot treatment only—overspray will damage or kill lawn grass.
 To use, give the jug a good shake, install the sprayer adapter into the cap, and start spraying.

 The battery-operated sprayer was easy to use and worked well, extracting almost every drop of liquid from the jug.
 Plus, a concentrated refill container is available to order directly from the manufacturer.
-Sunday Weed Warrior was an excellent all-around weed killer for lawns, as long as users take precautions to protect against overspray.
+Sunday Weed Warrior is an excellent fast-killing weed killer for lawns, as long as users take precautions to protect against overspray.

 Best for Dandelions